Why family doesn’t help with caregiving

 - Do laundry

-- Arrange regular social events – lunch, family visits, etc
+- Schedule and organize social events – lunch, family visits, etc.

 - 3 Ways to Deal with Family in Denial About Seniors Needing Help